 Now UHRS can easily see how the job breaks down between different skills being applied to the duty.
-The SDAF and HR Manager (working with UHRS) can assist with identifying skills that fall in different job levels, and therefore need to be broken out separately.
+The Dir. of HR (working with UHRS) can assist with identifying skills that fall in different job levels, and therefore need to be broken out separately.

 - It is very important that position descriptions accurately reflect the actual duties and responsibilities of the position.
 They should not be exaggerated or under reported.
 Improperly reporting duties can cause inequities with other IU peers who actually do perform at that level, and can open up IU to federal fines and penalties if jobs receive an invalid exemption.

 The supervisor is responsible for correctly reporting an employee’s duties and responsibilities on the position description.
-The SDAF and HR Manager are responsible for working with UHRS to provide any additional information they require to classify a position.
+The Dir of HR is responsible for working with UHRS to provide any additional information they require to classify a position.

 - Exempt position – a position that has duties, defined by the FLSA, that often include creativity, interpretation, application of policy, and helping decide what the organization will do.
 Other examples of exempt positions may include those requiring advanced degrees or executive occupations managing others.
 These employees are often more self-directed, manage their own time, and are therefore not overtime eligible.
 The duties chosen as exempt by the FLSA can sometimes seem arbitrary, but nonetheless, the law has to be followed.

 - Non-exempt position – a position that has duties, defined by the FLSA, that often put employees in more of a supervised position, and are therefore protected by the law to prevent them from being abused by requiring them to work more than 40 hours without being fairly compensated, i.e. they are overtime eligible.

 - FLSA – Fair Labor Standards Act, a federal employment law.